-Precedent - Screening with Active Uses at street level and green wall.
+Precedent - Screening with active uses at street level and green wall.

-D - Parking Facilities
+D - Parking Facilities Structure

-Parking facilities, whether stand alone or part of a multi-use block or building, should be screened so that they do not negatively impact the streetscape or other public spaces.
-Façades should be wrapped by Active Uses or visual screens and roofs should be screened with landscaping or Active Uses.
-The standards described herein are for both parking facilities that are fully or partially integrated into residential or commercial buildings.
-Additional details related to parking facilities are included in Section 4.2.4 and Section 4.5.
+Parking facilities structures, whether stand alone or part of a multi-use block or building, should be screened so that they do not negatively impact the streetscape or other public spaces.
+Façades should be wrapped by Aactive Uuses or visual screens and roofs should be screened with landscaping or Aactive Uuses.
+The standards described herein are for both independent free standing parking structures, and parking facilities structures that are fully or partially-integrated into residential or commercial buildings.
+Additional details related to parking structures are included in Section 4.2.4 and Section 4.5, and Figure 4.14.

-Wrapping Uses in Multi-Use Buildings - All multi-use buildings or blocks shall have Active Uses that wrap the street frontage so that parking is concealed internally.
+Wrapping Uses in Multi-Use Buildings - All multi-use buildings or blocks shall have Aactive Uuses that wrap the street frontage so that parking is concealed internally.
 See Section 5.3.7 for standards requiring screening for parking facilities in commercial and mixed-use buildings in Candlestick Center.

-Wrapping Uses in Single-Use Parking Structures - With the exception of any parking facility frontage along Arelious Walker Drive, the street level building face of all single-use parking structures shall have Active Uses.
+Wrapping Uses in Single-Use Parking Structures - With the exception of the any parking structure facility frontage along Arelious Walker Drive, the street level building face of all single-use parking structures shall have Active Uses.
+For the street level of the structure at Arelious Walker Drive, and for levels above the street when there may not be active fronting uses, visual screening shall be utilized (see below).

-General Screening - All façades of parking facilities shall have screening where there is no Wrapping above the ground floor, as well as where At-grade Activation is not required or otherwise provided, at the ground floor.
+General Visual Screening - The face of parking structures, including the areas surrounding garage entrances, shall have at a minimum 'living' landscape wall screening or baffles where there is no active use.
+Active uses are encouraged wherever possible.
+All façades of parking facilities shall have screening where there is no Wrapping above the ground floor, as well as where At-grade Activation is not required or otherwise provided, at the ground floor.
 Screening shall utilize entrances and bays in a rhythm and scale compatible with architecture of surrounding buildings.
 In addition, at a minimum, screening shall be sufficient to ensure that the headlights of vehicles and direct glare from unshielded light fixtures shall not result in light trespass onto adjacent or nearby land uses.
+The height and design of any screen shall be sufficient to ensure that the headlights of vehicles will not be directly visible or cause nuisance to adjoining land uses.